25 May 2021

 Through this model, which included gravity, buoyancy, drag and added-mass forces in a coordinate system that rotated and translated with the wave, they found that object size relative to the wavelength was the predominant driver for a change in transport, with a secondary effect from the density of the object.

-Prof Ton van den Bremer at University of Oxford and TU Delft, who directed the research, said: ‘Although anyone walking on the beach will know waves transport floating debris towards the shore, the rate at which they do so depends on many factors that existing models, which are highly simplified, ignore.
+Prof Ton van den Bremer at University of Oxford and TU Delft, who directed the research, said: ‘Although anyone walking on the beach will know waves transport floating debris towards the shore, the rate at which they do so depends on many factors existing models, which are highly simplified, ignore.
 Examples of such factors are whether waves break and the size of the floating debris.
 This research provides a theoretical underpinning for the latter.’

 This research is the start to understanding the mechanisms for an increase in wave-induced drift.
 Further study into the effect of object shape, including wave-flume and numerical testing of idealised and real ocean debris, are underway.